Icon CheckLast updated: February 27, 2023

 Reimbursement for Tickets

-One of Acceptance’s most unique perks is its TicketProof program.
+One of Acceptance’s unique perks is its TicketProof program.
 While this program requires an additional fee, it will reimburse you for traffic tickets.
-You’ll get up to $100 for tickets reimbursed up to twice per year.
+You’ll get up to $100 reimbursed for tickets up to twice per year.
 Furthermore, you’ll get a $200 reimbursement for legal fees if you need to go to court for your ticket, as well as a $250 reimbursement if you are required to attend traffic school.

 SR-22 Coverage